stackworx/formik-mui/docs/docs/api/mui-x-date-pickers.md

 title: MUI X Date and Time Pickers
 ---

-The following props are always excluded: `name, value, error`, and additional ones where it makes sense.
+The following props are always excluded: `name`, `value`, `error`, and additional ones where it makes sense.

 `TextField` props may be specified inside the `textField` prop.
 If no `renderInput` function is provided, the `textField` props are forwarded to the `TextField` input.

-When using picker components initialize the starting value to `new Date()` and not the empty string
+When using picker components initialize the starting value to `new Date()` and not the empty string.

 ## DatePicker